 Who We Are

-Progress Texas specializes in rapid response media to promote progressive ideals without fear or compromise.
+Progress Texas specializes in rapid response media to promote progressive ideals.
 We challenge right wing narratives that lead to bad public policy.
 Our work gets noticed, sends a clear and compelling message, and shapes public opinion.

 - Rapid response communications